sveltia/sveltia-cms/README.md

 - Required fields, not optional fields, are clearly marked for efficient data entry.
 - Integration with Pexels, Pixabay and Unsplash makes it easy to insert free stock photos into image fields[^8].
-- You can revert changes for all fields or a specific field/object/list.
+- You can revert changes to all fields or a specific field.

 ### Media library enhancements